Robert Davis (British politician): Honours and awards

 Davis is a Deputy Lieutenant for Greater London.
 In the 2015 Birthday Honours, he was appointed a Member of the Order of the British Empire (MBE) for services to planning and local government.

 Personal life

 His long-term partner (until his death in 2011) was Sir Simon Milton, who had been leader of Westminster City Council and Deputy Mayor of London to Boris Johnson.
 In 2007, they entered into a civil partnership at London's Ritz Hotel.

+In 2022, Davis published an autobiography, Unplanned - The Snakes and Ladders of a Life in the City of Westminster.

+He lists his interests in Who's Who as "the theatre, collecting miniature mayors, learning Spanish".